Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_01_app-skeleton.md

 ## What next?

 Your app skeleton contains only the three housekeeping files, but no real content and no real functionality.
-In the next stage ([neh\_02\_collection_hierarchy](neh_02_collection_hierarchy.md)) we’ll create some subcollections to hold different types of content for the app.
+In the next stage ([neh\_02\_collection_hierarchy](neh_02_collection_hierarchy.md)) we will create some subcollections to hold different types of content for the app.